 There is no registration fee for this course.
 The course is limited to 50 participants.
-Charting the Course to a Healthier Force will be offered via Defense Connect Services (DCS) and a corresponding telephonic call-in.
+Charting the Course to a Healthier Force will be offered via Defense Collaboration Services (DCS) and a corresponding telephonic call-in.
 The expected duration of the DCS classes is 12 weeks with one module offered per week.
 For your convenience, there will be two classes conducted, per module, each week.
 Each module one will be offered on Tuesday morning and Thursday late afternoon.
 This will allow you flexibility in your scheduling and/or a chance to participate in that module again if you wish.

 - Identify and describe the key aspects of Army Health Promotion as described in Army Regulation 600-63